Rice Wine in Ha Giang aka 'Happy water'

 Where can you find it?

 Everywhere.
-You will see Ruou for sale in small convenience shops, at restaurants, street stalls and markets.
+You will see ruou for sale in small convenience shops, at restaurants, street stalls and markets.
 Many families will keep a jerry can, yes, a jerry can, with the odd 20 or 30 litres in.
-Just in case they have unexpected guests.
+They keep this just in case they have unexpected guests.

 How is it Drunk?